Cass Cities Research

 Mark Brearley’s Office is now located in a room at the Cass, overlooking Whitechapel High Street.
 There too is Lara Kinneir’s Urban Research Projects London The former has also been much involved in consideration of urban issues elsewhere in Europe, particularly Flanders and the Netherlands, and the latter has been working on research into London’s Olympic legacy area, including commissions from the London Legacy Development Corporation to consider lessons learn and propose a network of temporary uses.

 We expect the research sheltered by the Cass Cities umbrella to be further revealed, and get stronger still, as the coming months pass.
-This will be helped by the widening of the MA by Project option, by being closely intertwined with the Cass Cities MA and with the PhD in Architecture programme, led by Peter Carl, and by collaboration with teaching groups across the faculty.
+This will be helped by the widening of the MA by Project option, by being closely intertwined with the Cass Cities MA and with the PhD in Architecture programme, led by Peter Carl, and by collaboration with teaching groups across the school.

 Recent news from The Cass